ymunemasa/data-tutorials/tutorials/hortonworks/introducing-hbase-phoenix/tutorial.md

 ## 7. Launch Phoenix Shell <a id="launch-phoenix-shell"></a>

 To connect to Phoenix, you need to specify the zookeeper quorum and in the sandbox, it is localhost.
-Change the working directory as per your HDP version.
 To launch it, execute the following commands:

 ~~~
-$>cd /usr/hdp/2.5.0.0-817/phoenix/bin
+$>cd /usr/hdp/current/phoenix-client/bin

 $>./sqlline.py localhost
 ~~~